cmusphinx/cmusphinx.github.io/wiki/tutorialandroid.md

 clean.dependsOn(clean_assets)
 ```

-That should do the trick
+That should do the trick.
+You can verify that `assets.lst` file was created and md5 files are updated.

 ### Sample application